zarrarerror/network-analyzer/README.md

 Usage
 Select a tcpdump command from the dropdown or enter a custom command, then click "Run Command" to start capturing packets.

-Add and Commit Your Changes:
-Initialize a new Git repository:

-git init
-Add your files:

-git add app.py requirements.txt README.md
-Commit your changes:
-git commit -m "Initial commit of network analyzer tool" Link Your Local Repository to GitHub:
-Add the remote repository:

-git remote add origin https://github.com/yourusername/network-analyzer.git Push Your Changes to GitHub:
-Push your local changes to the GitHub repository:

-git push -u origin master
-Final Structure of Your Project
 Your project directory should look like this:

 network_analyzer/